• Skip to primary navigation

 When it comes to fruit sauce, it doesn't get any easier {or more delicious} than compote.
 You can make this simple recipe for mango compote in a pinch.
 It uses only mango, citrus juice, and sugar and takes minutes to prepare and cook.

 Serve compote warm or cold with your favorite breakfast items like pancakes or waffles.
 It makes a fantastic topping for cakes and desserts.
 While I'm partial to frozen mango for its ease and freshness, you can also make the compote with fresh fruit.
-This recipe is a great way to use up ripened mango.
+This recipe is a great way to use up ripened mango, as is this simple mango mousse that's made with only four ingredients.

 Jump to: